In Ensenada whale watching is one of the most stunning spectacles run by Nature.

 Once in the Mexican peninsula, around the last week of December, the gray whales begin to be in sight between Todos Santos islands and the Ensenada bay on their way south.

-The whales arrive at their Baja destination: the lagoons located in Baja California Sur such as Ojo de Liebre lagoon, Scammon's lagoon and San Ignacio lagoon where they give birth.
+The whales arrive at their Baja destinations: the lagoons located in Baja California Sur such as Ojo de Liebre lagoon, known also as Scammon's lagoon, and San Ignacio lagoon where they give birth.

 Only one calf is born from each female after a 14 month gestation.